orta/notes/web/auth-provider-notes.md

 - Azure Active Directory.
 Seems to mainly offer a way to re-use your Microsoft account.
 So no go.

 - Clerk.dev.
 Strong focus on Next, and providing UI components which is a nice touch.
 Not sure I'd use them, but it lowers the barriers for sure.
 Good design.
 Mentions web3 stuff a bit, but not too offensive.
 Seems to largely work with all oauth providers I'm interested in.
 Getting webhooks to ensure the DB stays in sync requires another service though.
-Pricing probably can't work
+Pricing probably can't work  for us though, as it's per user.

 - Firebase.
 I'm trying to avoid giving Google money.
 We used it with Flappy Royale and it worked well though.